edneedham/cred/docs/src/concepts/vault.md

 ## Encryption

 The vault is encrypted at rest using ChaCha20-Poly1305.
-The encryption key is derived from your project and stored securely.
+The encryption key is generated on `cred init` and stored in your OS credential store (Keychain, GNOME Keyring, etc.).
 See [Security Model](../security.md) for details.

 ## Best Practices

 1. **Add `.cred/` to `.gitignore`** — Never commit your vault
 2. **Use descriptions** — Document what each secret is for
+3. **Use environments** — Separate dev/staging/prod secrets
-3. **Keep backups** — Export periodically with `cred export`
+4. **Keep backups** — Export periodically with `cred export`
-4. **Use sources when possible** — Generated keys have better audit trails
+5. **Use sources when possible** — Generated keys have better audit trails
+6. **Review history before rollback** — Use `cred secret history` first